 Holly likes good music, good poetry, good wine, good food, brunch, The Breakfast Club, and all things that blend sacred and secular.

-Kerns was raised on The Beatles, Yes, Simon & Garfunkle, the Muppets, and the Star Wars Trilogy.
-The son of a high school band director/percussionist and a voice/piano teacher he was constantly surrounded by music be it in the car, church, camp, school dances or (the original) Sony Walkman he bought with paper route money.
+Kerns was raised on The Beatles, Yes, Simon & Garfunkel, the Muppets, and the Star Wars Trilogy.
+The son of a high school band director/percussionist and a voice/piano teacher, he was constantly surrounded by music be it in the car, church, camp, school dances or (the original) Sony Walkman he bought with paper route money.

-Recently, Kerns has formed his own band, Kerns and the Hemispheres.
-This spicy mélange of rock, pop, colorful chord progressions, and high-energy harmonies push the boundaries of modern pop and rock.
+With his own band, Kerns and the Hemispheres, his songwriting sparkles showcasing a spicy mélange of rock, pop, colorful chord progressions, with high-energy harmonies pushing the boundaries of modern pop and rock.
+Featuring Shelly Domke on vocals, their LP, “electron drive” and their EP “You Are Here” deliver off-beat lyrics and unique subject matter in a tasty dish.

 Kernsey has also recorded projects for Faith Inkubators, Augsburg Fortress, Lutheran Youth Encounter, Children’s Hospitals and Clinics, Seraphim Communications, The Minnesota Project and many other ventures.